dicson-krds/git-basic-commands/README.md

 # Git basic commands
-Here is a list of some basic Git commands to get you going with Git.
+Here list out some basic Git commands to get you going with Git

 ### 1: Clone - Check out a repository

-Create a working copy of a local repository.
+Create a working copy of a local repository

 ```html
 git clone /path/to/repository